 "Segregated Finance Charge Collections" are Finance Charge Collections initially allocated to Chase Card Funding, as holder of the Transferor Certificate, that are reallocated to the notes to cover the shortfalls arising when the funds on deposit in the principal funding subaccount for any tranche of notes are less than the interest payable on the portion of the outstanding dollar principal amount of that tranche on deposit in the principal funding subaccount for that tranche.
 Segregated Finance Charge Collections will be allocated to any tranche of notes with respect to each month beginning with the second month during which a deposit is made to the principal funding subaccount for that tranche.
-Segregated Finance Charge Collections allocated to the notes will be treated as Available Finance Charge Collections and will be applied as described in "-Available Finance Charge Collections."
+Segregated Finance Charge Collections and will be applied as described in "Available Finance Charge Collections."